Photography by, Dev Knight.

 Now in Miami, Pangea continues to push her work, collaborating in multiple mediums with artists and musicians alike.
 Pangea is the Executive Producer and Creative Director for the Miami On Sight fashion show.
 She can be hired for production, freelance design work, and styling services.
 Her runway samples are available for purchase upon request.

-PUBLISHED IN- Contributor, Tendencia, TrendPrive, Arsenic, Fatice, Elegant, Dark Beauty, Lucy's, Vouge.It, 7 Hues, Vulkan, La Botanica, Teeth, Tendencia, LadyGunn, Ellements, Models.com, Phosphenes, Atlas Magazine, En Vie Magazine, Huf, Elegant, Volition, Haute Punch, Toksick, ELuxe, Scorpio Jin, Like A lion, Solis Magazine, Freque Magazine, Cest Moi Magazine, Plenilune, La Palme, Volition, 435, The PItch, LoCal, Grunge n Art, SVGE, Retrograde Craft
+PUBLISHED IN- Contributor, Tendencia, TrendPrive, Arsenic, Fatice, Elegant, Dark Beauty, Lucy's, Vouge.It, 7 Hues, Vulkan, La Botanica, Teeth, Tendencia, LadyGunn, Ellements, Models.com, Phosphenes, This Bitch Magazine, Atlas Magazine, En Vie Magazine, Huf, Elegant, Volition, Haute Punch, Toksick, ELuxe, Scorpio Jin, Like A lion, Solis Magazine, Freque Magazine, Cest Moi Magazine, Plenilune, La Palme, Volition, 435, The PItch, LoCal, Grunge n Art, SVGE, Retrograde Craft

 I am interested in exploring the relationship between skin and fabric, the individual and nature, and the ego and society, with a specific regard to the liminal tension between the inner self and the body's presentation.
 I have primarily done this by creating wearable sculptures and garments; I believe in the power of clothing as storyteller and cultural marker, an artform whose elastic boundaries stretch from the highest vanities of our public lives to our quietest intimacies.
 I have found great comfort and liberation through clothing and fashion, and the work I create is made in hopes of extending those experiences to the viewer and wearer.
 Recently, my projects have been less concerned with the fashion element of clothing and more preoccupied with finding the boundaries and potentialities of this art form, with a new focus on site-specific or temporal designs, all made from sustainable materials.